verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 image: lazy-load-responsive-images-2020__2x.jpg
 ---

-In the latest years, both at my job and as maintainer of a [LazyLoad script](https://github.com/verlok/lazyload), I've specialized in **lazy loading** of **responsive images**.
-Today I'm going to show you what HTML, CSS and JavaScript code you need to write _in 2020_ in order to serve responsive images _and_ load them lazily.
-In the second part of the post, I'm also showing how to make the browser **natively pick the WebP image** when it supports it.
+In the latest years, both at work and as maintainer of [vanilla-lazyload](https://github.com/verlok/lazyload), I've been specializing in **lazy loading** of **responsive images**.
+Today I'm going to show you what HTML, CSS and JavaScript code you need to write _in 2020_ to serve responsive images _and_ load them lazily.
+In the second part of the post, I'm showing how to make the browser **natively pick the WebP image** where supported.

 <figure>
   <picture>